1000grams/decoded/README.md

 deals, disputes, catalog sales, and contract releases.
 Results are summarized using AWS Bedrock and saved to `industry_buzz.txt`.

-Copy `.env.example` to `.env` and fill in the required keys (News API, Stripe, AWS).
+Copy `.env.example` to `.env` and fill in the required keys.
+Secrets such as API tokens should be stored in **AWS Secrets Manager** or **SSM Parameter Store** and referenced by name in the `.env` file.
+See [docs/secrets-management.md](docs/secrets-management.md) for details.
 Alternatively you can set the `NEWS_API_KEY` environment variable and AWS credentials before running:

 ```bash
 npm run research